shorepine/tulipcc/docs/getting_started.md

 **Tulip is fun to use today but still needs help**.
 You will run into lots of weirdness and challenges.
 We're hoping to build a community of people that can work together to fix these and constantly make the firmware in Tulip better every day.
 We're often amazed that it even works this well today.
 A low power all-in-one computer with high-res screen that supports more Juno-6 polyphony than Roland's own modern products, that can run Python code every 16th note?
 This is very cool to us, and we hope you agree and can help us make it even better.

+And remember, if the Tulip firmware doesn't do it for you, you can always use the hardware for your own creations.
+You can flash it using the ESP-IDF or Arduino.

 If you have problems with Tulip, you can find us on GitHub [issues](https://github.com/bwhitman/tulipcc/issues) or the [Discord](https://discord.gg/TzBFkUb8pG).
 We'll do our best to help out!

 -- Brian